Learn how to design and conduct a robust systematic review and meta-analysis for publication

 This course has been designed with all the challenges I faced in mind, and is a programme I wish I had access to when I was starting out.
 It will take you through the A to Z of systematic reviews and meta-analyses, discussing the fundamentals as well as some of the nuances.
 The aim of the programme is to have you publish your first systematic review.
 And if you have already published a review before but not felt completely comfortable in your knowledge or skills, the programme will refine your skills and solidify your understanding.”

-The programme is a 5-week live online course, with 3 week personal study, where Dr Khajuria will teach you how to design and conduct a robust systematic review and meta-analysis efficiently, without compromising on your clinical training/medical school commitments.
+The programme is an on demand video programme, where Dr Khajuria will teach you how to design and conduct a robust systematic review and meta-analysis efficiently, without compromising on your clinical training/medical school commitments.
 The programme and learning objectives are detailed below.
-All the sessions will be recorded so you can work through the material at your own pace if you prefer.
-You will have homework assignments in between sessions, to ensure accountability, progress and implementation of the course teaching.
+You will be allocated a project and a mentor.
+You will have access to LIVE research meetings (1/month) with Dr Khajuria to troubleshoot any issues and ensure accountability!

 Few of the many testimonials of our students from all over the globe, and many others who were complete beginners and went on to publish their projects and present internationally :